 You can also learn more about MST and VA’s MST-related services at VA's MST website for patients and the general public.

 This half-hour accredited course for community medical professionals reviews the specific health care needs of MST survivors and highlights strategies to improve patient-provider communication.
 Note: To access this training, you will need to create an account including your NPI, if you have one, and you may need to select the VHA and “Veteran Community Care Provider” groups in your profile.

-This presentation gives providers an overview of key information and resources related to military sexual trauma.
-It also provides helpful guidance for understanding and responding to patient behaviors, how to screen for MST and respond to disclosures, and ways to adapt care to meet survivors’ treatment needs.
+This presentation gives an overview of key information and resources related to MST.
+It also provides helpful guidance for understanding and responding to patient behaviors, how to screen for MST and respond to disclosures and ways to adapt care to meet survivors’ treatment needs.

 National Center for PTSD Course: Posttraumatic Stress Disorder and Experiences of Sexual Assault During Military Service